 The Mt.
 Lookout Community Council is committed to working through the above issues with the City, and representing the interests of our community.
 We will continue to update our website with new information as it becomes available.

-If you have questions or comments that you would like to share with the MLCC Board or our Working Group representatives, please send an email to email@example.com.
+If you have questions or comments that you would like to share with the MLCC Board, please send an email to email@example.com.